olilewis1/mini-FE-project/README.md

 You are up and running and ready to go!
 Hope you enjoy.

-Got two main section, random gif generator and search gifs, try both out!
+Got two main sections, random gif generator and search gifs, try both out!
 A few little features included to help with UX and handle what they search.